50 million people stuck in ‘modern slavery’: UN

 Children account for one out of five people in forced labour, with more than half of them stuck in commercial sexual exploitation, the report said.

-Migrant workers are meanwhile more than three times more likely to be in forced labour than non-migrant adult workers, it showed.
+Migrant workers are more than three times likely to be in forced labour than non-migrant adult workers, it showed.

 “This report underscores the urgency of ensuring that all migration is safe, orderly, and regular,” Antonio Vitorino, head of the International Organization for Migration (IOM), said in the statement.